squid-cache/squid-cache.github.io/Translations.rst

 == How can I contribute? ==

+=== Suggest a translation fix ===
   How we do translations and who you can join in is detailed at [[Translations/Basics]]

   What you need to know to make useful translations is at [[Translations/Guidelines]]

+=== Become a language moderator ===

-If you are able to provide a longer contribution we do need people familiar enough with each language listed above without a current translator to approve/reject differences in suggestions.
-Please contact AmosJeffries about becoming a moderator, or to get new languages added.
+If you are able to help out over a longer period or even short term.
+We really need people familiar enough with each language listed above to verify and approve/reject the general suggestions.
+Please contact AmosJeffries directly about becoming a moderator.

 == How does this affect my installed Squid? ==